Posted on Friday 27 January 2017

 Professor Rinaldi added: “The new device seems very promising for patients so far.
 At the moment it’s being used for patients who haven’t responded to conventional CRT devices or who can’t have a standard device, but if studies prove it is better then it could be used more widely in future.”

-for more information about heart failure.
+Visit the NHS website for more information about heart failure.